-Our accounting policies are more fully described in Note 1 to our audited combined financial statements.
-As disclosed in Note 1 to our audited combined financial statements, the preparation of our financial statements in conformity with U.S. GAAP requires management to make estimates, judgments and assumptions that affect the amounts reported in the combined financial statements and accompanying notes.
+The preparation of our financial statements in conformity with U.S. GAAP requires management to make estimates, judgments and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 The application of the following accounting policies, which are important to our financial position and results of operations, requires significant judgments and estimates on the part of management.
 As described more fully below, these estimates bear the risk of change due to the inherent uncertainty of the estimate.
 In some cases, changes in the accounting estimates are reasonably likely to occur from period to period.
 Accordingly, actual results could differ materially from our estimates.
 To the extent that there are material differences between these estimates and actual results, our financial condition or results of operations will be affected.
 We base our estimates on past experience and other assumptions that we believe are reasonable under the circumstances, and we evaluate these estimates on an ongoing basis.
 We believe that the following discussion addresses our most critical accounting policies, which are those that are most important to the portrayal of our financial condition and results of operations and require management's most difficult, subjective and complex judgments.
+For a summary of all of our accounting policies, including the accounting policies discussed below, see Note 1 to our audited combined financial statements.